ranjodh-kaur/dillinger_Mobile/Unit 6. Android Services and Threads.md

 ### 5. **Background Processing Services**

-**Simple Analogy:**
-Imagine a busy coffee shop ☕ — while customers are coming and going, you don't want your main barista (the UI) getting stuck preparing large snack orders.
-Instead, you assign another chef in the back kitchen (the background service) to prepare those snacks during quieter hours.

-This way:
-- Customers get quick service at the counter (UI stays fast ✅)
-- Big tasks are done behind the scenes (Background Service ✅)

----

 **Background Processing Services** allow apps to perform heavy tasks **without blocking the User Interface (UI)**.
 They work *quietly in the background* even when the user is doing something else or when the app is minimized.